rnnall/HuginPTOfromGEtoStellarium/README.md

-# Hugin Poject file from GE KML to Stellarium Landscape
+# Hugin Poject file from Google Earth KML to Stellarium Landscape

 Inspired by the following video [Using Google Earth terrain in Stellarium](https://www.youtube.com/watch?v=5TrRE5wUeAk).
-Is there an easir way to do this. *Goal* write a script preferirble in `Python`.
+Is there an easir way to do this.

+*Goal:* Write a script preferirble in `Python` to take KML file and convert it to Hugin Poject file.

+# Intorduciton

+By no means am I a programer or an expert with these tools.
+Just made some gernal observations in my exploration how to make this easier and was intrested in creating panoramic images withg Google Earth, just happend to find this video.

 ## Getting Started

-Need the following software downlaoded installed or data pulled from.
+You will need the following software downlaoded installed or data pulled from.
 Assuming know how to do this.

 * [Hugin](http://hugin.sourceforge.net/)
 * [Stellarium](https://stellarium.org/)